woctezuma/download-steam-banners/README.md

 An in-depth commentary is provided on the [Wiki](https://github.com/woctezuma/download-steam-banners/wiki/Commentary).
 Overall, I would suggest to match features with:
 -   cosine similarity, to avoid having to deal with weird matches of feature vectors with a norm close to zero,
--   either concatenation or average pooling of features: with concatenation, the banner layout greatly constrains the matching.
+-   either concatenation or average pooling: with concatenation, the banner layout greatly constrains the matching.

 Caveat: the following pages contain a lot of images and might be slow to load depending on your Internet bandwith.